Key takeaways

 If you’ve used the inventory turnover ratio formula, and you know you need to improve your averages, we have several tips.

-Make sure you set up your campaign to target your ideal customers.
+- Try a new marketing strategy: Make sure you set up your campaign to target your ideal customers.
 Tell them how you can solve their specific problems and how fantastic your solution is.
 Get people excited about what you offer, so they can’t wait to get their hands on it.

-What do you have in your store that already gets a lot of hype and has a high turnover rate?
+- Choose products that sell well: What do you have in your store that already gets a lot of hype and has a high turnover rate?
 Maybe you should find similar products to offer your customers.

-You can create “inventory groups” by identifying similar products.
+- Group similar inventory: You can create “inventory groups” by identifying similar products.
 By placing them in the same category, you can compare how they perform on the shelves.
 This can help you recognize trends and project how much product you should order in the future.

-If you have a product that’s been taking up shelf space or warehouse space, but it doesn’t sell well, you may want to consider getting rid of it.
+- Get rid of stuff you just can’t sell: If you have a product that’s been taking up shelf space or warehouse space, but it doesn’t sell well, you may want to consider getting rid of it.
 If it’s only taking up valuable space, you’re losing money.

-If you’re already applying all of the other tips in this list and you’re still not making sales, your pricing could be too high.
+- Double-check your prices: If you’re already applying all of the other tips in this list and you’re still not making sales, your pricing could be too high.
 Compare your prices with similar businesses and products in your industry.
 If other companies are pricing things much higher or lower, change your pricing to be more competitive.

-An easy way to increase your inventory turnover rates is to buy less and buy more often.
+- Buy smaller quantities more frequently: An easy way to increase your inventory turnover rates is to buy less and buy more often.

 Powerful software to increase your inventory turnover

 inFlow is stocked with impressive features to help you grow your business and track your results.
 Our software will help you find the perfect balance for supply and demand, so you know exactly how much inventory to order and when to order it.
-If you’re using barcodes or thinking of implementing them, inFlow can help with that too!
-Read our Ultimate Barcoding Guide to learn more about barcodes including how to get started barcoding your business.
+We also offer integrations with tools like StockTrim, which turns turnover data into actionable demand forecasts using the power of machine learning.

 Twelve-month inventory turns for a month for the Company based solely on new purchases over the trailing twelve months.
 How it can be calculated.